 9) Select Passes, enable Multiple Depths, and click OK.

 10) Select the setup you just created (in this example, it is Setup1).
 Click Actions > Simulate.

 Then you can click the button to preview the toolpaths.

 2) Copy the folder path (configured in Get the Software Ready) where the snapmaker.cps is located to Configuration Folder.
 Select a folder in Output folder where your G-code is saved.
 Click Post.

 3) Change the G-code name as you need, and save the G-code.

-4) Follow the next instruction to set the work origin before you start CNC carving.
+4) Follow article 5 to set the work origin before you start CNC carving.